 Take an example below.

-The chart above provides actionable insights into the most profitable days of the week (DoW) to raise the bids for more clicks and conversion.
+The chart above provides actionable insights into the most profitable days of the week (DoW) to raise the bids for more clicks and conversions.

 In our scenario, John should bid more on Saturday and Sunday.
 During these 2 days, the volume of clicks and impressions is through the roof.